suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Image: Information that a Recipient uses to perform its function, typically firmware/software, configuration, or resource data such as text or images.
 Also, a Payload, once installed is an Image.
 * Slot: One of several possible storage locations for a given Component, typically used in A/B image systems
 * Abort: An event in which the Manifest Processor immediately halts execution of the current Procedure.
 It creates a Record of an error condition.
+* Pull parser: A parser that traverses the data and extracts information on an as-needed basis.
+* Severable element: An element of the manifest that supports elision of hashed data.
+If a hash of the data is included in the manifest and the data is included in the envelope, then that data may be elided.

 # How to use this Document